 Internode encryption

 Mission Control can manage and orchestrate internode encryption for DataStax Enterprise (DSE), Hyper-Converged Database (HCD), and Apache Cassandra® clusters.
 Mission Control also supports using a root Certificate Authority (CA) that you provide.
 In this case, Mission Control uses an existing certificate issuer referenced in the cluster definition.
-When a new Mission Control cluster is created, Mission Control generates a new certificate for each node and signs it with the cluster’s root CA. It next generates the keystore and truststore for each node and configures the cluster to use them.
+When create a new Mission Control cluster, Mission Control generates a new certificate for each node and signs it with the cluster’s root CA. It next generates the keystore and truststore for each node and configures the cluster to use them.

 Mission Control supports the following scenarios: